Civil and Environmental Engineering

 CE 6209.
 Mechanics of Composite Materials.
 3 Credits.

 Stress–strain relationship for orthotropic materials, invariant properties of an orthotropic lamina, biaxial strength theory for an orthotropic lamina.
 Mechanics of materials approach to stiffness, elasticity approach to stiffness.
 Classical lamination theory, strength of laminates.
 Statistical theory of fatigue damage.
-Same as MAE 6233.
 Prerequisite: CE 3240.
+(Spring, even years).

 CE 6210.
 Introduction to Finite Element Analysis.
 3 Credits.

 Calculus of variations.
 Variational formulation of the finite element method.
 Weighted residual techniques.
 Computer implementation of the finite element method.
 Application to problems in heat transfer, stress analysis, fluid flow, and structural analysis.
-Prerequisites: proficiency in one computer language, CE 2220, CE 3240.
-(Fall).
+Prerequisites: Proficiency in one computer language; and CE 2220 and CE 3240.
+(Fall, Every Year).

 CE 6301.
 Design of Reinforced Concrete Structures.
 3 Credits.